Pomax/msfs-simconnect-api-wrapper/README.md

 See [test.js](./test.js) for the basics, which you can run (with MSFS open and sitting on the apron with a plane =) using `npm test`.

-This is still a work in progress, although it does wrap all simvars and system events at the moment.

 ## Installation and use

 Install with `npm install msfs-simconnect-api-wrapper`.